 Once the event has finished, many organisers think it is time to put their feet up.
 In reality, you are not done hosting.
 You should be sure to send out thank you messages to those people who did attend and reconnect with anyone who was unable to make it.
 Your contacts should include comment cards as well as information from the event.
 Many larger conferences will record each speaker and provide a link to the video recording in their thank you email.
 This adds value to the event and keeps users engaged.

 Use these tips to improve your events and increase engagement with attendees.
 Remember that making an event memorable starts by putting yourself in the shoes of your guests.
 If you can anticipate their needs, everything else will follow.
 If you would like some help with an event, contact Glaziers Hall to find out more.
-Our expert staff can help you to craft a successful and memorable conference, reception or other event.
+Our expert staff can help you find a memorable conference venue in London, reception venue or space for another event.
 Call us today at 020 7403 3300.